rvildanov93/fb2-book-renamer/README.md

 <img src ="https://raw.githubusercontent.com/rvildanov93/fb2-file-renamer/master/img/book_title_tag_.png">

-Open `fb2_file_renamer.py` file in your Python interpreter (opened with IDLE on the image bellow) and paste your directory path you copied earlierin the `directory` variable value.
-Then change backslashes in pasted string to forward slashes so Python can read your path.
+Open `fb2_file_renamer.py` file in your Python interpreter (opened with IDLE on the image bellow) and paste your directory path you copied earlier in the `directory` variable value.
+Then change backslashes in pasted string to forward slashes so Python can read your file path.

 <img src ="https://raw.githubusercontent.com/rvildanov93/fb2-file-renamer/master/img/script_description_.png">